-- the number of shares subject to outstanding options, both vested and unvested, held by our key employees; - · the vesting schedule of the unvested stock options held by our key employees; and - the periodic equity incentive award practices observed in the surveys we reviewed.
+- the number of shares subject to outstanding options, both vested and unvested, held by our key employees; - · the vesting schedule of the unvested stock options held by our key employees; and - · the periodic equity incentive award practices observed in the surveys we reviewed.

 Chief Executive Officer.
 In March 2009, Mr. Martin was granted an option to purchase up to 550,000 shares of our common stock at an exercise price of \$3.86 per share.
 This option grant was Mr. Martin's focal grant for 2008.
 The size of the grant was based on the compensation committee's review of data from surveys we considered, grants made to individuals at similar levels within our company, and correlated with the level of authority and responsibility of the named executive officer.
 Consistent with the retention purposes of focal awards, the option granted to Mr. Martin is scheduled to vest as to twenty percent of the shares subject to the option after one year, and the remaining shares will vest monthly over the following four years.
-In February 2010, Mr. Martin was granted an option to purchase up to 150,000 shares of our common stock at an exercise price of \$8.50 per share.
-This option grant was Mr. Martin's focal grant for 2009.
-This option is scheduled to vest as to twenty percent of the shares subject to the option after one year, and the remaining shares will vest monthly over the following four years.
+In February 2010, Mr. Martin's focal grant for 2009.
+This option is scheduled to vest as to twenty percent of the shares subject to the option after one yeat as to twenty percent of the shares subject to the option after one yeat as to twenty percent of the shares subject to the option grant was Mr. Martin's focal grant for 2009.
+This option is scheduled to vest as to twenty percent of the shares subject to the option after one year, and the remaining shares subject to the option after one year, and the remaining shares will vest monthly over the following four years.